 History of Analytic Philosophy

-We have a broad range of research on the history of analytic philosophy going on in the department.
+We have a broad range of research on the history of analytic philosophy in our department.

-We have scholars of early analytic philosophy (including but not only Frege, Russell and Wittgenstein), the Vienna Circle (especially Neurath and Carnap), recent analytic philosophy (including Quine and Lewis) and the contribution of women to logic and analytic metaphysics (including Stebbing and Barcan Marcus).
-The department is home to the Forum for Quine and the History of Analytic Philosophy and hosts a research project on the role of David Lewis in the development of 20th century analytic philosophy.
+We have scholars of early analytic philosophy (Frege, Russell and Wittgenstein), the Vienna Circle (Neurath and Carnap), recent analytic philosophy (Quine and Lewis) and the contribution of women to logic and analytic metaphysics (Stebbing and Barcan Marcus).
+The department is home to the Forum for Quine and the History of Analytic Philosophy and hosts a research project on the role of David Lewis in the development of 20th-century analytic philosophy.
 For information about members of staff working on the history of analytic philosophy and some of their recent publications, follow the 'People' link on the main navigation menu.